DarrianCZE/vamsys-v5-custom-css/README.md

 	- Tweaked Success badge border color.
 	- Tweaked Primary button hover color
  	- Better color brightness for primary and sucess buttons in Dark mode
+- 1.2
+	- Fixed Border color in the Flight Map filtering section in the Dark Mode - credits to Lukas for helping!
+	- Fixed Text color "Start typing to search..." in the Flight Map filtering - credits to Lukas for helping!